vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ## Block Proof Cache

 A Block Proof Cache is a distinct type of vlayer node, specifically a JSON RPC server.
-It mainly consists of a single call `v_getBlockProofs(block_no: int[])`.
-This call accepts one argument: an array of block numbers for the requested proofs.
-It returns a triplet: an array of Merkle proofs for each requested block, the root hash of the MMR structure, and π - a zk-proof of correctness of the constructed MMR.
+It consists mainly  of a single call `v_getBlockProofs(block_no: int[])`.
+This call takes one argument: an array of block numbers for the requested proofs.
+It returns a triplet: an array of Merkle proofs for each requested block, the root hash of the MMR structure, and π - a zk-proof of the correctness of the constructed MMR.

 An example call could look like this:
 ```json